-It important to see a pediatric orthopedic specialist as soon as possible.
+It important to see a pediatric orthopedic specialist as soon as possible after a child’s injury.
 We have three convenient locations and you never have to wait.
-You have access to care and access to a physician right away, 5 days a week.
+You have access to care and access to an experienced physician right away, 5 days a week.

 Fractures are cracks or breaks in bones.
 Children and teens may break their finger or thumb bones (phalanges, fah-LAN-jeez), their wrist bones (carpals) or the long bones between their fingers and their wrist (metacarpals).
 Most hand fractures happen when: